-The level of housing benefit overpayments has reduced as a consequence of the roll out of Universal Credit and the pandemic, which in turn reduces the level of overpayments that can be recovered, although recovery of overpayments has increased from 3% in Q1 to 7% in Q2 and 11% this quarter.
+The level of housing benefit overpayments has reduced as a consequence of the roll out of Universal Credit and the pandemic, which in turn reduces the level of overpayments that can be recovered, although recovery of overpayments has increased from 3% in Q1 to 7% this quarter.

-The contact centre continue to experience a high volume of calls with increased the self-isolation grant and other support services including an increase in offline social work contact.
-In addition, over the last few quarters as services resume back to pre-Covid levels call volumes have increased.
-Contact Centre staff have been reconfigured this quarter and deployed to mirror peaks in call demand during the day to increase the percentage of calls answered within 60 seconds and reduce call abandoned times.
-Figures show slight increase in calls answered compared to other quarters this year.
+Throughout the pandemic the contact centre has experienced a high volume of calls and has taken on a range of additional activity, including supporting the Kindness campaign, the self-isolation grant and increased Scottish Welfare Fund calls.
+Over the last few quarters as services resume back to pre-Covid levels, call volumes have increased.
+The Contact Centre are actively reconfiguring staffing deployment to mirror peaks in call demand during the day to increase the percentage of calls answered within 60 seconds and reduce call abandoned times.
+In addition we have engaged SOCITM to review current arrangements and resources.